Kisaemmanuel/Software-construction-mobile-app/README.md

 1. App Overview
 	•	What problem does this app solve?
 WhatsApp solves the problem of fast, reliable and affordable communication between people regardless of distance over the internet.

+WhatsApp is an alternative to traditional communication methods such as SMS and international phone calls are:
+	 •	Expensive
+	 •	Limited in features
+	 •	Dependent on telecom networks rather than the internet

-	•	Who are the primary users of the app?
+Who are the primary users of the app?
-Friends, Families, Groups(students, communities, work teams), Businesses.
+Friends, Families, Groups(students, communities, work teams) and Businesses.

 3. Core Features
 	•	Phone-based registeration and login
 	•	Text messaging and voice notes(1:1 chats and group chats)